- 1 What is considered a high BUN level?

 - 2 What level of BUN indicates kidney failure?

 - 3 Is a BUN level of 23 high?

-- 4 What are the symptoms of high BUN levels?
+- 4 How do you treat high BUN levels?

 - 5 Why is my bun high?